Complete Guide of Car Suspension System

 MacPherson suspension strut is the most widely used front suspension system in an automobile today.
 European brands mostly use this.
 It is widely known as a shock absorber built in a coil spring to perform as a single cohesive unit.
 It is more definite in the front wheel of drive vehicles.

-After various researches done by several automobile industries, the MacPherson Strut has been proven to be the simplest and cheapest choice for independent suspension.
+After various research done by several automobile industries, the MacPherson Strut has been proven to be the simplest and cheapest choice for independent suspension.
 It has been in use since it was invented far back in the 1940s.

 How Long Does a Car Suspension Last?